 “I love when my twist-out is popping!
 But as most naturalistas know – there’s really no way to really recreate the magic!
 One day it’s fabulous, the next time (following the exact same steps and using the same products) it’s complete trash.”

 “Ok, so this isn’t really a hair fail.
 But the first time I got box braids, the synthetic hair I got irritated my scalp so much!
-It was soooo itchy but eventually, after rinsing my box braids with a DIY ACV rinse and using a medicated scalp spray, it subsided.
+It was soooo itchy but eventually, after rinsing my box braids with a DIY ACV (apple cider vinegar) rinse and using a medicated scalp spray, it subsided.

-But I don’t regret a minute of it… My hair look hella cute and I think that my talented braider did a good job of making me look like my hair idol, musician and model, Sam Chang Gardner.”
+But I don’t regret a minute of it… My hair looked hella cute and I think that my talented braider did a good job of making me look like my hair idol, musician and model, Sam Chang Gardner.”
 Credit: twitter.com/samchanggardner

 “When I want to tame my baby hairs, I use a little bit of gel/edge control and a toothbrush to brush them, before setting it with a silk scarf.”